Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for helpful and constructive comments that improved the clarity of the paper.
 We thankfully acknowledge Fabian Heitsch for sti\-mu\-la\-ting discussions.
 MZA acknowledges hospitality offered by Robi Banerjee and Ralf Klessen at {Hamburg Observatory} (University of Hamburg) and {Institute of Theoretical Astrophysics} (University of Heidelberg) during the first stages of this work, and financial support from PAPIIT grants IN111313 and IN110214, CONACyT grant CB152913, and CONACyT postdoctoral fellowship at University of Michigan.
+EV-S acknowledges financial support from CONACYT grant 255295.
 RB and BK acknowledge funding from the German Science Foundation (DFG) for this project via the ISM-SPP 1573 grant BA 3706/3-1 and BA 3706/3-2.
 RB also acknowledge funding from the DFG via the grant BA 3706/4-1.
 LH was supported in part by NASA grant NNX16AB46G and by the University of Michigan.
-We also acknowledge Gilberto Zavala P{\'e}rez, Alfonso H. Ginori Gonz{\'a}lez, and Miguel Espejel Cruz for their valuable computational support.
+We also acknowledge Christopher Davies, Gilberto Zavala P{\'e}rez, Alfonso H. Ginori Gonz{\'a}lez, and Miguel Espejel Cruz for their valuable computational support.
 The numerical simulations presented here were performed on the {\it Calzonzin} cluster at {Instituto de Radioastronom{\'\i}a y Astrof{\'\i}sica} (Universidad Nacional Aut{\'o}noma M{\'e}xico), acquired through the CONACYT grant 102488 to EVS.
-The visualisation was carried out with the {yt} software \citep{yt}.
-The FLASH code used in this work was in part developed by the DOE NNSA-ASC OASCR Flash Center at the University of Chicago.This research has made use of {NASA's Astrophysics Data System Abstract Service}.
+The visualisation was carried out with the {\tt yt} software \citep{yt}.
+The FLASH code used in this work was in part developed by the DOE NNSA-ASC OASCR Flash Center at the University of Chicago.This research has made use of NASA's Astrophysics Data System Abstract Service.